 - Android app localization and iOS app localization, or even Web app localization can be combined under one Transifex project.
 This way you get faster results that are consistent across application platforms.
 Any updates reflect back to all platforms.

-Future extensions of the mobile SDK will enable OTA updates for the source language, which is currently not supported.
-This way the provided Transifex Android and iOS localization tools will allow for a copywriting pass without the need for an additional release in the respecting store.
+- OTA updates for the source language.
+This way the provided Transifex Android and iOS localization tools allow for a copywriting pass without the need for an additional release in the respecting store.